macbook pro displaying group of people

 New Work Environment Opportunities

 Nurses who have graduated from online ABSN programs can pursue several positions beyond the bedside.
 Some require experience practicing as a clinical nurse, while others do not.
-Many of these roles are performed in hospital settings, while others may be under the supervision of a pharmaceutical company, health insurer, or non-healthcare-related business organization.
+Many of these roles are performed in hospital settings, while others may be supervised by a pharmaceutical company, health insurer, or non-healthcare-related business organization.

 • Nursing managers act in a supervisory role, overseeing other nurses and ensuring they deliver high-quality care.